jordantrujillo/jordantrujillo.github.io/_pages/portfolio.markdown

 - Designed and deployed a Loki/Grafana logging docker stack to persist and analyze logs for point-to-point IPsec VPN connections for troubleshooting.
 - Implemented automated configuration management solutions to monitor and detect changes on startup and running configurations, improving compliance and troubleshooting efficiency.
 - Developed a Python-based configuration management tool to automate and standardize monitoring of AWS cloud infrastructure, defined in a yaml data structure.
+- Researched, tested, and implemented self-hosted overlay VPN solution NetBird with SSO, with scripting to sync groups, roles, and policies.

 ### DevOps Engineer II
 *Jan 2023 - Oct 2023 · 10 mos*